Updated 07 Nov, 2024 01:19pm

 Her time at Foodpanda provides a glimpse into her “show, don’t tell” approach.
 When Qadri proposed featuring a female rider in a Ramzan campaign, she was met with scepticism.
 “The response I got was, ‘Are you mad?
 How can we show female riders when we barely have any?’”
 But Qadri saw an opportunity to showcase the change she wanted to see and replied: “How are we going to have more female riders if we don’t show them in our campaigns?”
 The ad, featuring a woman delivering iftari on a motorbike, was a huge success – proving to Qadri that her instincts were right.
 “You don’t need to do a socially aware campaign to empower women,” she explains.
 “It’s the little things you add to your marketing space, like featuring female brand ambassadors or creating savings pockets specifically for women.”

-One of Qadri’s key strengths is her ability to make subtle but powerful changes that don’t necessarily scream “social cause” but have a significant impact nonetheless.
-It was her move to Easypaisa that truly allowed her to combine her professional expertise with her passion for women’s empowerment and inclusion.
-Easypaisa, a digital finance app, provided Qadri with a platform to drive change in a sector that held immense potential for societal impact.
+One of Qadri’s key strengths is her ability to make subtle but powerful changes that don’t scream “social cause” but have a significant impact.
+Her move to Easypaisa allowed her to combine her professional expertise with her passion for women’s empowerment and inclusion.
+Easypaisa, a digital finance app, provided Qadri with a platform to drive change in a sector with immense potential for societal impact.
 One of her most significant achievements came in the form of the ‘Audio Nikahnama’ campaign, a ground-breaking initiative aimed at educating women about their financial rights in marriage.

 Qadri is open about her past – her marriage, her divorce, and the lessons she’s learned from both.
 “I would like to thank my ex-husband and my ex-mother-in-law for making me the survivor and fighter that I am today,” she says half-jokingly.
 This blend of humour and hard-earned wisdom shines through in her work, where she remains acutely aware of the challenges women face in both personal and professional spaces.
 “Men take credit for things they haven’t even done.
 On the other hand, women are hesitant to take credit for things they have done,” Qadri chides, speaking to the double standards that persist in the workplace.
 “I have shifted from saying ‘I feel’ to ‘I believe’, and now to ‘I know what I’ve been through and I’m not going to apologise for it’.
 There’s an inherent gender bias and I’m determined to face it head-on.”

 This unapologetic confidence is often labelled “aggressive” in corporate circles.
 “But if I’m not that person,” she muses, “then I would not be able to do what I want to do.”
 Qadri’s journey is a testament to the power of big-picture thinking compounded by the unwavering belief that marketing can be a force for good.
-“I am closer to the point where I can start implementing the changes I have wanted to see, rather than asking others to make them happen,” she expresses gratefully.
-“I’m very proud of myself.”
-It looks like Rifah Qadri is just getting started.
+“I am closer to the point where I can start implementing the changes I have wanted to see, rather than asking others to make them happen,” Qadri smiles, “I’m very proud of myself.”

 Read Comments